McGill-DMaS/Kam1n0-Community/documentation/workbench.md

 It is noted that the chosen architecture of a repository in workbench will only be used to create the repository.
 If you want to really change the processor architecture of a given repository, you need to change the configuration file under the directory of that directory for the changes to really take effect.
 It is not recommended to change this option once a repository is created.

-# Remove a Repository
+# Remove a repository

 To remove a specific repository, simply select it from the repository list table and click the `delete` button.
 After the changes make sure you click the `save` button.
 It is noted that removing a repository from the list does not remove the actual repository on your hard drive.
 It is still there and you can add it back using the same procedure above to create a new repository.
 The Kam1n0 engine will automatically recognize that it is an existing repository.
 To permanently delete a repository, you need to remove its directory manually.

-# Start or Stop the Kam1n0 Engine
+# Start or stop the Kam1n0 Engine

 To start the engine, you need to pick one of the repository from the upper table and then click the `Start` button.
 You will see that the Engine log tab in the lower tab panel being automatically activated and the engine starts running.
 The repository table will be disabled when you run the engine, since only one engine is allowed to run at a time on a workstation.